Kakamotobi/Learned/DOM/Shadow-DOM.md

 ### Terminologies
 - **Shadow Host**
   - The ordinary node (in the "light" DOM) to which the Shadow DOM is added.
+    - _NOTE: the custom element itself and not the parent element._
+  - Styles that are applied to the host affect the outermost part of the web component.
+    - This includes slots or light DOM.
   - Not all elements can be a Shadow Host.
     - Ex: `<a>`, `<img>`.
 - **Shadow Tree**